Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_running.md

 ----------------------------------------

 Once Open CAS Linux is installed, but no cache instances are yet configured and running, the user can easily configure and start cache instances.
-Refer to guidance in section 4.1 for *utils/opencas.conf* configuration, then as
+Refer to the guidance in [**Configuring CAS**](/guide_configuring.html) for configuring the file *utils/opencas.conf*, then follow these steps:
-follows:

 1. Edit and configure caches and cores as desired via the *opencas.conf* file.